Marine Corps Base Quantico: Education

 The Department of Defense Education Activity (DoDEA), which serves as the school district for the installation, operates two schools on the base.

 The 129577 sqft Crossroads Elementary School facility was scheduled to open in Spring 2016.
 It had a cost of $47 million.
 It has a two-story media center and a rooftop environmental science center, patio, and garden.
 The facility uses natural light and heating from geothermal sources.
 In 2015 the Star-Tribune described it as "state-of-the-art school design".
 It replaced Ashurst, Burrows, and Russell elementary schools.

-Quantico Middle High School is the other facility.
+Quantico Middle/High School is the other facility.

-In 1919 a 1-8 school opened, though high school students had to attend school in the District of Columbia or in Fredericksburg and Occoquan in Virginia.
-In the 1930s the high school program opened, and enrollment was over 300 in 1940.
-The school was renamed Quantico Post School the following year, with groundbreaking and dedication of a new building on July 22 of that year and the subsequent year's January 6.
+In 1919, a school for grades 1–8 opened, though high school students had to attend school in the District of Columbia or in Fredericksburg and Occoquan in Virginia.
+In the 1930s, the high school program opened, and enrollment rose to over 300 students in 1940.
+The school was renamed Quantico Post School the following year, with groundbreaking and dedication of a new building on 22 July 1941 and 6 January 1942.
 Russell Elementary opened in 1953.

 University of Maryland Global Campus has a facility at MCB Quantico.